esphome/esphome-docs/components/lvgl.rst

 The properties below are common to all widgets.

 - **x** (*Optional*, int16 or percentage): Horizontal position of the widget (anchored in the top left corner, relative to top left of parent or screen).
-If layouts are used, or if specfiyng ``align``, can be omitted for automatic placement.
+If layouts are used, or if specfiyng ``align``, it is used as an offset to the calculated position (can also be negative).
 - **y** (*Optional*, int16 or percentage): Vertical position of the widget (anchored in the top left corner, relative to to top left of the parent or screen).
-If layouts are used, or if specfiyng ``align``, can be omitted for automatic placement.
+If layouts are used, or if specfiyng ``align``, it is used as an offset to the calculated position (can also be negative).
 - **width** (*Optional*): Width of the widget in pixels or a percentage, or ``size_content`` (see below).
 - **height** (*Optional*): Height of the widget in pixels or a percentage, or ``size_content``.
 Use ``size_content`` to automatically size the widget based on its contents (children objects, or eg. image size in case of ``img``.
 - **group** (*Optional*, string): Widgets can be grouped together for interaction with a :doc:`/components/sensor/rotary_encoder`.
 In every group there is always one focused object which receives the encoder actions.
 You need to associate an input device with a group.
 An input device can send key events to only one group but a group can receive data from more than one input device.